St. Mary's Jacobite Soonoro Cathedral, Angamaly: Angamaly's three churches

 He then mentions a fourth church in the country of the Velutha Thavali, which is at Akaparambu and dedicated to Saint Gervasis, co-owned by Syrian Catholics and Jacobites.

+Anglican priest J. W. Doran in 1830 records that the combined membership of Jacobite Syrians in the churches of Angamaly and Akaparambu were about 1400 and that the Cheriyapalli had a property of 30,000 chakrams.
+He adds that the Jacobite Syrians had got the Roman Catholics 'evacuated' from the Akaparambu church by giving them 75,000 chakrams as a premium.

 Ecclesiastical history

 The Seat of the Archdeacons

 Archdeacons of Pakalomattom family including Giwargis of Christ (George of Christ), Archdeacon John, Giwargis of the Cross (Archdeacon George of the Cross) and Parambil Thoma used the Angamaly Cheriyapally as their administrative headquarters.
 George of Christ was appointed as the Archdeacon in 1562 by Chaldean archbishop Joseph Sulaqa.

 George of Christ built this church following his election as the bishop of Palur in the diocesan assembly.
 This church is adorned by beautiful mural paintings, chandeliers and wooden carvings.
 In 1566, Chaldean Patriarch Abdisho IV Maron gave his accent to the election and appointed George of Christ as the bishop of Palur and coadjutor of the Archdiocese of Angamaly to ensure a successor to Metropolitan Abraham.
 However, the succession plan failed due to the death of the Archdeacon.
 Givargis of Christ and Parambil Thoma were entombed in this Church.